Australian Manufacturing is in decline

 Modek Polyester Roof Sheeting- This business unit was a year away from closure.
 It had lost 20% of its sales every year for five years in a row.
 Given the strategic value of the business the MD allowed one last effort at turnaround.

-The TOC Supply Chain intervention was used and the unit turned around within six months.
+The Manufacturing Differently intervention was used and the unit turned around within six months.
 It continued growing at 20% sales a year for three years after.

 The TOC supply chain intervention has proven to be very effective.